gregmercer/untalk-2018/README.md

 ### The UX View - Design Steps

 0. Thinkout how to shape the conversation.
-1. Break the UX down into a sequence of short filtering questions which result in direct answers/actions, The key is **funneling** down.
+1. Break the UX down into a sequence of short **filtering questions** which result in direct answers/actions.
+The key is **funneling** down.

 ---

 ### The Developer's View - Coding Steps

-How all this works by just **JSON Messages** - being passed between Slack and your Bot Server Using standard HTTP request/response protocol
+All this works by just passing **JSON Messages** - between Slack and your Bot Server.
+Using standard HTTP request/response protocol.

 2. Write a Web Server
     a.
 Creating endpoints that handle GET/POST requests, that handle messages and actions